 Quinella — Bet requiring the first and second place finishers in either order — functionally a pre-boxed exacta at lower cost.
 Less common than exactas at most American tracks.

 Daily Double — Bet requiring winners in two consecutive designated races — usually the first two races of the card.
 Late Doubles cover later races.
-Minimum is typically $1.

 Overlay — A horse whose actual chance of winning is better than its odds imply.
 Finding overlays is the core skill of professional handicapping.
-If a horse has a 25% chance of winning (4-1 probability) but is going off at 8-1, it represents value regardless of the outcome of any single race.
+If a horse has a 25% chance of winning but is going off at 8-1, it represents value regardless of the outcome of any single race.

 ADW (Advance Deposit Wagering) — Online and app-based wagering platforms where bettors deposit money in advance and wager remotely.
 Major ADW platforms include TwinSpires, FanDuel Racing, and TVG.
 ADW wagering now represents the majority of handle at most North American tracks.

 Chalk — The favorite.
 “The chalk won” means the favorite won.
-“Chalk player” is someone who consistently bets favorites.
-The term comes from the days when odds were written in chalk on a board — the most frequently updated (and therefore most rubbed) entry was the favorite.
+The term comes from the days when odds were written in chalk on a board — the most frequently updated entry was the favorite.

 Jockey and Trainer Terms

 Journeyman jockey — A fully licensed jockey who has completed their apprenticeship and no longer receives the weight allowance.
-The term indicates a professional who has met all experience thresholds.

 Riding instructions — The strategy communicated from trainer to jockey before a race — where to position, when to make a move, whether to rate the horse or let it run.
-Trainers who give clear, specific instructions and jockeys who execute them well are the foundation of a productive partnership.

-Trainer win percentage — The percentage of starts resulting in wins for a trainer over a specified period (typically the current meet or the last 60–90 days).
+Trainer win percentage — The percentage of starts resulting in wins for a trainer over a specified period.
 A trainer winning at 15% or higher is considered an active, performing barn.
-Trainer win percentage is one of the most reliable statistical indicators in handicapping.
+Trainer win percentage is a consistently strong statistical indicator in handicapping.

 Equipment Terms